vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The word vraja also, like the word prapadye (in _Dvaya_ ) enjoins self-surrender with all its auxiliaries.
 In the word (prapadye in _Dvaya_), the first person is used, because it is the thought or meditation in the mind of the man who performs _prapatti_.
 Here (in the _caramaśloka_) it is in the second person, since the injunction is addressed to the man (Arjuna) who stands opposite to the Lord (i.e.) _Śrī_ Kṛṣṇa saying: "I am Thy disciple and (it is only fitting that) Thou shouldst order me to do what is right".
 Auxiliaries like the will to do what is pleasing to the Lord are also indicated here and may be found suggested in [^116] suitable words as in _Dvaya_, There is a ( well-known) principle which states: “When an action is enjoined in the _śāstra_, a single performance of it satisfies the requirements of the _Śāstra_".
 The _upāsana_ however, is an exception to this general rule because it requires frequent repetition.
 But _prapatti_ is no such exception (and hence a single performance will quite do ).
 This statement is confirmed also by such words as the following: -"To the man who performs _prapatti_ only once and says "I exist for Thee " - to that man I grant freedom from fear from all beings.
 This is my vow".
 To the man who performs _bharanyāsa_ (the surrender of responsibility) to the generous and omnipotent (Lord), there is no reason for delay in the attainment except his own desire.
 Therefore in the case of this _nyāsa_ _vidyā_, the peculiarity is that it arrests even the consequences of past _karma_ which have already begun to operate (prarabdha _karma_ ).

+[^116]:
+The will to do what is pleasing and to avoid what is displeasing in ‘mām’; being destitute of all means in ‘parityajya’ and intense faith, and the prayer for protection in ‘śaraṇam vraja’.

 In this connection some (commentators) ask "An action may be enjoined for performance only by a man who has freedom of will and action, How can an action be enjoined (in the word vraja) for performance by one who has been taught as being absolutely dependent (on the Lord) in the Vedanta and other _śāstra_s treating of the self and in such as the mool _mantra_?
 This (question) is the result of an inadequate understanding of what is meant by complete dependence on another the Lord).
 As determined in vedanta (_śāstra_s), “He (i.e.)the _jīva_ is the doer; otherwise the _śāstra_s which enjoin _dharma_s would have no purpose or meaning", and " The doership (of the _jīva_) is dependent on the Supreme Self, for the _śruti_ says so".
 Since the _jīva_ is an agent or doer subject to the will of _Bhagavān_, there is nothing to prevent an injunction asking him to do something.